Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 - Check for scope creep

-- Validate consent is current
+- Validate approach is working

 Quarterly: